Conceptual Framework vs Accounting Standards Explained

 - It does not create enforceable requirements on its own

-If you want to understand the broader purpose behind IFRS, my article on objectives of IFRS explains how these goals connect to everyday financial reporting.
+If you want the bigger picture behind IFRS, my guide to the objectives of IFRS explains how these goals connect to everyday financial reporting.

-Accounting standards (like IAS 16, IFRS 9, IFRS 15, IFRS 16) are specific rules that tell you:
+Accounting standards (like IAS 16, IFRS 9, IFRS 15 and IFRS 16) are the specific rules that tell you:

 - When to recognise an item in the financial statements